Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Assassin.md

   - Assassin
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Assassin.md|Assassin]]
 *Source: Monster Manual p.
-343, Curse of Strahd, Tasha's Cauldron of Everything.
+343, Curse of Strahd, Tasha's Cauldron of Everything, Vecna: Eve of Ruin.
 Available in the SRD.*

 Trained in the use of poison, assassins are remorseless killers who work for nobles, guildmasters, sovereigns, and anyone else who can afford them.